regebro/moving-big-projects/moving-big-projects.rst

 .. note::

-    Some of these are optional, some are not.
+    This slide  assumes that your software is a service of some sort, with a production environment and devops, because that's all the fire fighting I know.

     You HAVE to have tests to move to Python 3, but tests also help with stability.
     And you have to run those tests, and that means that for any sizeable project you must have CI.
-    I'll talk more of that later.
+    I'll talk more about that later.

     Switching to Python 3 without a staging setup would also be insane.

-    Automatic deployment is a nice thing to get out of firefighting mode.
+    Automatic deployment is helpful.
     Deployment of a new release of the software should just be a push of the button.
-    SaltStack can help there.
     Extra points if master is released and pushed to staging every night, so you know that your deployment is working.